 The week our world got changed - Boardroom Talk | Alec Hogg From my earliest memory, I’ve been in love with this country.
 But rarely have I felt so proud to be a South African as right now.
 It’s been a momentous fortnight.

 It all feels as if something very precious might be at risk.
+“The tradition holds such incredible things in it,” says one teacher.
+“The last thing I want to see is that things get so complicated that damages are irreversible.”
+He adds, “When a glass breaks, you have the pieces of glass.
 Yoga-for-Trophy-Wives Fitness Fad That’s Alienating Discipline Devotees | Business

 Transcripts follow.
 (Source: Dexter; Image above, via NME.)
 Transcript December 2, 1996 Green Day P.O.
 Box 710 Berkeley, Ca 94701-0710Re: InsomniacTo whom it may concern:I am a parent, and I am very disturbed by the cassette tape my 8 year old son was listening to.